Skip to main content

 We expect the following from our pupils:

-1. Pupils should complete Teams Reading Practice weekly
+1. Pupils should complete Sparx Reading Practice weekly

 2. Pupils should follow the study timetable below, completing their studies as directed by their class teachers

-3. Pupils should complete their Core Knowledge self-quizzing in their Core Knowledge exercise books, and their online work using Sparx Maths, Seneca, Century Tech or Microsoft Assignments in Microsoft Teams.
+3. Pupils should complete their Core Knowledge self-quizzing, and their online work using Sparx Maths, Seneca, and Language Nut, which is recorded in Microsoft Assignments in Microsoft Teams.

 Core Knowledge Organisers